TomiksOfficial/-CS2-Duels/README.md

 2. Restore health to 100 at the start of the duel
 3. Teleport duelists to predetermined positions on the map
 4. Choice of any firearm or knife as a duel weapon

+# Installation
+Extract the folder from the Duels release archive to the plugins folder